thulieblack/shortest_path_api/README.md

             for search in range(len(word_dict)):

                 if word_dict[search] == end_wrd:

-                    # the distance between the words is the first word index - the curr word index
                     curr_wrd = abs(index - search) - 1;

                     # comparing current distance with previous distance